Mohammed Jibriel PhD, MS

 Office: HST 175

 Dr. Mohammed Jibriel is an Assistant Professor in the College of Health Department of Community and Global Health.
 His research examines the intersections of religion and gender as social determinants of health, and the ways they shape experiences of stigma, resilience, family dynamics and community belonging.
-More broadly, his research explores how discrimination and structural marginalization impact mental health, particularly among individuals whose experiences are shaped by overlapping identities related to race/ethnicity, religious/spiritual identity, gender, and sexuality.
+More broadly, his research explores how broader structural and social factors influence mental health and well-being across diverse communities.

 In addition to his work in community health, Dr. Jibriel has expertise in emerging infectious diseases and global health security.
 He was recently selected as one of 50 Next Generation Leaders from around the world at The Spirit of Asilomar and the Future of Biotechnology convening, where he participated in international discussions on pathogen research and biosecurity, biotechnology ethics and policy, and the influence of history, culture, and religion in shaping the future of biotechnology.
 He also completed a biosecurity fellowship with the United Nations Office for Disarmament Affairs and the Implementation Support Unit of the Biological Weapons Convention, as one of 30 young scientists selected from the Global South to strengthen global preparedness and response to biological threats.